Ambiabstract/props_scaling_recompiler/README_ENG.txt

 	1. Fixing critical errors.

-	2. Upload the source code.

-	3. Reduce the size of the executable file.
+	2. Reduce the size of the executable file.

-	4. New entity - scaling physical props with preserving correct collision and converting any props to physical props.
+	3. New entity - scaling physical props with preserving correct collision and converting any props to physical props.

-	5. New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.
+	4. New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.

-	6. Static Prop Combine analog.
+	5. Static Prop Combine analog.
 Merger of several models into one static prop.
-This functionality is already available in Propper++, but we have some ideas how to improve this.
+This functionality is already available in Propper++, but we have some ideas how to improve it.

 Credits: